cortexlabs/cortex/docs/deployments/apis.md

 See [inference](./inference.md) for a detailed guide.

-## Config
+## Configuration

-Configure the details of your API deployment using the configuration schema below and add it to your `cortex.yaml`
+Configure the details of your API deployment using the configuration schema below and add it to your `cortex.yaml`:

 ```yaml
 - kind: api